Boiler Installation London: Get a New Boiler or Boiler Replacement in London

 But do be careful with these.
 A power flush can damage pipework or joints in some older heating systems, so it is a good idea to check this with your installer before carrying it out and risking more costly repairs.

 It is possible that your installer might offer you a number of additional extras as well as these three common ones.
 If they do, be sure to do some research before accepting these, especially if you are agreeing to pay more.
 Some of those suggested might be very worthwhile but others may not be necessary.

 If you need some impartial advice from boiler experts, feel free to leave any questions you may have for us in the comment section at the bottom of this guide.

-In this guide, we have attempted to create the essential guide for everyone living in London, from Stanmore in the north to New Malden in the south and everywhere in between.
+In this article, we have attempted to create the essential boiler replacement guide for everyone living in London.

 We have offered expert advice on how to choose the right boiler for your home, with tips on fuels, size, and types of boiler to choose as well as cost estimates and details of some of the hidden costs you may not have considered.